Manticore: Hardware-Accelerated RTL Simulation with Static Bulk-Synchronous Parallelism: The Static BSP Execution Model

 \section{The Static BSP Execution Model}

-This section proposes our \emph{Static BSP} execution model.
-Static BSP is a low-overhead execution model for parallel RTL simulation.
-It is inspired by Valiant's bulk-synchronous parallel (BSP) execution model~\cite{valiant_bridging_1990}. \figRef{isa_overview} outlines the components of static BSP.
+This section describes \emph{Static BSP}, a low-overhead execution model for parallel simulation.
+It is inspired by Valiant's bulk-synchronous parallel (BSP) execution model~\cite{valiant_bridging_1990}. \figRef{isa_overview} depicts the components of static BSP.
 Like the original BSP model, ours consists of a system of networked processors that alternate between phases of local computation and cross-processor communication.